mxagar/generative_ai_udacity/01_Fundamentals_GenAI/README.md

 ### Applications of Generative AI

-In general, Generative AI has accelerate the ease to produce some content that previously required much more time.
-That implies people have become more productive; however, we should use it responsible to avoid destroying jobs, among other risks.
+In general, Generative AI has accelerated the ease to produce some content that previously required much more time.
+That implies people have become more productive; however, we should use it responsibly to avoid destroying jobs, among other risks.

 - Creative content generation
-  - Artowrk synthesis: visual art pieces
+  - Artwork synthesis: visual art pieces
   - Music composition: original musical pieces
   - Literary creation: written content
 - Product development